drshahizan/software-engineering/materials/module4/nurfarahadibah/readme.md

 By following these steps, you can create a solid foundation for the development of a college web room rental system that meets the needs of its users.

+## User and System Requirements

+Here are some potential user and system requirements for a college web room rental system:

+### User requirements:

+#### 1. User authentication:
+The system should require users to create an account and authenticate their identity before they can make a reservation or view their rental history.
+#### 2. Room search and filtering:
+Users should be able to search for available rooms based on criteria such as date, time, location, room size, and amenities.
+#### 3. Room booking:
+Users should be able to book a room for a specific date and time.
+The system should provide confirmation of the booking and a rental agreement for the user to sign.
+#### 4. Rental management:
+Users should be able to view their rental history, cancel or modify bookings, and request refunds.
+#### 5. Payment processing:
+The system should be able to process payments securely and efficiently, allowing users to pay for rentals using a variety of payment methods.

+### System requirements:

+#### 1. Room availability management:
+The system should maintain an accurate and up-to-date record of room availability, preventing double bookings and conflicts.
+#### 2. User data management:
+The system should securely store and manage user data, including account information, rental history, and payment information.
+#### 3. User interface:
+The system should provide an intuitive and user-friendly interface that is easy to navigate and use.
+#### 4. Performance:
+The system should be able to handle a high volume of users and transactions without experiencing downtime or slow response times.
+#### 5. Security:
+The system should incorporate security measures to protect user data and prevent unauthorized access or fraud.
+These are just a few potential user and system requirements for a college web room rental system.
+The actual requirements may vary depending on the specific needs of the college and its users.